 But with proper planning, it gets easier.
 First, you have to plan and have at least an idea of the home construction process.

 The steps in building a house in Nigeria are similar regardless of the state you are building at.
 Whether you are making it in Abuja, Lagos, or any other city, the process is the same.
-The only thing that varies is the cost of land, labor, and the materials needed.
+The only thing that varies is the cost of land, labour, and materials needed.

 This post will highlight all you need to know and consider before constructing your own home.
 Remember, these steps apply to building in any city in Nigeria.